convergence-human-technology/site/README.md

 ## Restricting access to paid members only

 By default, anyone can create an account.
-To restrict access to users who have both created an account and paid their membership fee, the following serverless workflow connects Stripe with Auth0 and GitHub Pages at zero cost.
+To restrict access to certain pages of the site for users who have not yet paid their Convergence membership fee, a serverless workflow connects Stripe with Auth0 and GitHub Pages at zero cost.

-The problem : GitHub Pages serves static files only.
-Payment verification cannot happen server-side.
-A free intermediary between Stripe and Auth0 is required.

-The solution uses four components :
 ```
 User
     |